AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 - Construct our query with the precomputed mask and our selected queryables

 The hardest part is the first step, we already have the others.
 This basically means doing a left outer join to find the queryables present in the select clause (left) but not in the where clause (right).
-This was a nightmare to do and I can't explain better than the documented code so go see @ref ecstasy::query::Select and @ref ecstasy::Registry::Select classes as long as the @ref util::meta namespace (@ref util::meta::left_outer_join).
+This was a nightmare to do and I can't explain better than the documented code so go see @ref ecstasy::query::Select "Select" and @ref ecstasy::Registry::Select "Select" classes as long as the @ref util::meta namespace (@ref util::meta::left_outer_join).

 ### Modifiers